ruankie/ecrivai/README.md

 # 🦜🔗✏️EcrivAI
-Automated blog writer that uses LangChain and GPT type LLMs for topic selection and content generation.
-Content is published to [this blog](https://github.com/runakie/ecrivai) (not ready yet).
+EcrivAI is an automated blog writer that uses LangChain and GPT type LLMs for topic selection and content generation.
+The content is published to [this blog](https://ruankie.github.io/ecrivai-blog-hugo/)

-> 🏗️ Under construction...

 ## Usage
 ### Prerequisites